Saga, the school yearbook, is published for the first time.

 In her 30-year tenure, she also teaches folk dancing.
-She makes it a lasting PLC tradition and creates the Mayfest dancers.
+She makes it a lasting PLC tradition and established the coed Mayfest dancers in 1950.

 Harold Leraas is appointed to the sciences department.
 He is the second faculty member to hold a Ph.D., and the first Ph.D. in the sciences.
 He starts PLC’s strong pre-medical and pre-dental programs and helps coach the track team.

 The golf course is donated to PLC, enlarging the campus to its present dimensions.

 The Choir of the West directorship passes to Gunnar Malmin.

 On 23 October, the cornerstone is laid for the new library building.